ddev/ddev.com/src/content/blog/watch-ddev-local-new-casual-webhosting-feature.md

 ---

 <div class="video-container">
-<iframe loading="lazy" title="DDEV-Local Casual Webhosting" width="500" height="281" src="https://www.youtube.com/embed/beC46R_61gw?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe loading="lazy" title="DDEV Casual Webhosting" width="500" height="281" src="https://www.youtube.com/embed/beC46R_61gw?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

-[DDEV-Local](https://github.com/ddev/ddev)‘s v1.16 release has support for “[Casual webhosting](https://ddev.readthedocs.io/en/latest/users/alternate-uses/#casual-project-webosting-on-the-internet-including-lets-encrypt) including Let’s Encrypt.”
+[DDEV](https://github.com/ddev/ddev)‘s v1.16 release has support for “[Casual webhosting](https://ddev.readthedocs.io/en/latest/users/alternate-uses/#casual-project-webosting-on-the-internet-including-lets-encrypt) including Let’s Encrypt.”
 DDEV users have often requested the ability to use DDEV as a self-managed low-end web server, for things like small sites or sharing prerelease code, etc., and now it has arrived.

 ## Why “Casual Webhosting”?

-Ever since the beginning of DDEV-Local, folks have found its simplicity and per-project configuration to be delightful, and have wanted that for simple hosting as well.
+Ever since the beginning of DDEV, folks have found its simplicity and per-project configuration to be delightful, and have wanted that for simple hosting as well.
 Now you can set up a site just the way you do on your local machine, with the same commands and capabilities, and set up as many projects on it as you want to.

 ## Caveats